codsen/codsen/packages/ast-loose-compare/README.md

 **[⬆ back to top](#)**

-## Competition
+## Other alternative programs

 I want to check, does a deeply-nested array of objects/strings/arrays (for example, [PostHTML-parsed](https://github.com/posthtml/posthtml-parser) AST output) is equal or is a subset of something.
 Normally `_.isMatch` would do the deed but it positively matches empty arays against any arrays.
 Hence this library.
-Plus, this library will accept and adapt to any sources — combinations of arrays, objects and strings.
+Plus, this library will accept and adapt to _any_ sources — combinations of arrays, objects and strings.
 That's necessary to support any parsed AST trees - HTML or CSS or whatever.

 **[⬆ back to top](#)**